 MAC International Ulster Bank Prize is the largest arts prize in Ireland, offering professional artists worldwide the opportunity to exhibit in the MAC.
-The winner will be announced on 27 October, and the exhibition will continue until 19 Feb 2017.
+The exhibition will run from 28 October 2015 - 19 Feb 2017.

 Ana Mendes is an artist living and working in Berlin/Germany and London/Great Britain, where she studied Performance at Goldsmiths College, London (2011).
 Her work has been exhibited at, among others, Defibrillator Art Gallery, Chicago, IL/USA; Sophiensaele, Berlin; Peter Robertson Gallery, Alberta/Canada; Maison des Arts Georges Pompidou Cajarc/France and Kunstraum Niederoesterreich, Vienna/Austria.
 Mendes has been the recipient of several prizes and fellowships, including the Prize of the Jury Sophiensaele, Festival 100 Grad Berlin; Act-Arriaga Prize, 2013; Act Festival, Bilbao/Spain, 2012; Fellowship Akademie Schloss Solitude, Stuttgart, Germany, 2016/17; Writer in Residency City of Vienna, 2014; KulturKontakt Austria; Fellowship Calouste Gulbenkian Foundation, Lisbon, Portugal, 2010.